redrunnerjs/redrunner.github.io/docs/tour.md

 > The `html` right before the string tells editors and highlighters to treat the text as HTML.
 It has nothing to do with RedRunner.

-What happened in the code:
+Here's what the code does:

-1. We defined a component called `Counter`
+1. Defined a component called `Counter`
-2. We defined a callback for our button.
+2. Defines a callback for our button.
-3. We mounted an instance of `Counter` to a div and passed `{count: 0}` as props.
+3. Mounts an instance of `Counter` to a div and passes `{count: 0}` as props.

 All we need in our HTML file is an element with the expected `id`: